-Each clock region is automatically given a unique translucent overlay color to represent the clock region when painting the Floorplanner View (see page 50).
+Each clock region is automatically given a unique translucent overlay color to represent the clock region when painting the Floorplanner View (see page 53).
 By default, no clock region overlays are painted in the Floorplanner View.
-Users must choose to enable the clock region overlays they wish to have displayed.
-Users may optionally alter the overlay color for each/all clock regions, but these color choices are not persisted between ACE sessions.
+Clock region overlays must be enabled if they are to be displayed.
+The overlay color may optionally be altered for each/all clock regions, but these color choices do not persist between ACE sessions.

-While the user is allowed to choose alternate overlay colors for each clock region, these overlay colors are not saved between sessions.
-Each time a design is loaded, new overlay colors will be automatically chosen for each clock region.
+While alternate overlay colors are allowed to be chosen for each clock region, these overlay colors are not saved between sessions.
+Each time a design is loaded, new overlay colors are automatically chosen for each clock region.

-The following are ways to alter the presentation of Clock Region data in the Floorplanner View (see page 50):
+The following are ways to alter the presentation of Clock Region data in the Floorplanner View (see page 53):

-Enable/Disable painting of individual clock regions within the Target Device:
+Enable/Disable Painting of Individual Clock Regions Within the Target Device:

-When the checkbox in the "Visibility" column for a clock region is selected, the area of the target device (in the Floorplanner view) representing that clock region will be painted in the displayed translucent overlay color.
-When the checkbox is unchecked, the Floorplanner view will be redrawn with the chosen clock region overlay no longer painted.
+When the checkbox in the Visibility column for a clock region is selected, the area of the target device (in the Floorplanner view) representing that clock region is painted in the displayed translucent overlay color.
+When the checkbox is unchecked, the Floorplanner view is redrawn with the chosen clock region overlay no longer painted.

-Enable/Disable painting of all clock regions within the Target Device:
+Enable/Disable Painting of all Clock Regions Within the Target Device:

-When the user chooses the Show/Hide All Clock Regions action, the visibility of all clock regions will be simultaneously either enabled or disabled, causing the Floorplanner View to be repainted appropriately.
+When the Show/Hide All Clock Regions action is selected, the visibility of all clock regions are simultaneously either enabled or disabled, causing the Floorplanner View to be repainted appropriately.